sanjayr1/voter-pipeline/README.md

 You should see the total number of raw voters and the latest audit record (`success` for new hashes, `no-op` when the DAG short-circuits).
 Append a new row to the CSV and re-trigger the DAG to watch the delta insert show up in both queries.

+> If the Streamlit dashboard is running (`make dashboard`), DuckDB may be locked for writes.
+Stop the dashboard with `Ctrl+C` before connecting, or use `duckdb -readonly airflow/include/data/processed/goodparty.duckdb` to inspect tables without taking down the UI.

 ---

 ## 🧱 dbt Transformation Layers